Every now and then, I need to release a rant. Today is one of those days.

 Note to this guy: We probably already know you’re lifting something heavy.
 We just don’t care all that much.
 And we care even less when you drop your weights.
 If you’re strong enough to hoist that thing, you’re strong enough to put it down peacefully without all the drama.
 Please stop.

 The tough guy.
 A lot like the guy above, the tough guy varies somewhat in that he doesn’t necessarily want to impress you with his lift.
 Instead, he forcibly lets you know that he doesn’t care about the weights, the gym or you.
-It doesn’t matter of that loud clang cracks a plate on the machine or breaks the welds on a dumbbell.
+It doesn’t matter if that loud clang cracks a plate on the machine or breaks the welds on a dumbbell.
 Tough guy doesn’t care.
 He walks away from his dropped weight (and resulting crash) like The Rock walks away from fiery cinematic explosions.
 Consequently, this is also the guy who throttles his Harley in the subdivision or peels out of the grocery store in his bad-ass ’97 Mustang.
-IN his mind, perception is reality, and he wants you to perceive that he’s gangsta-tough.
+In his mind, perception is reality, and he wants you to perceive that he’s gangsta-tough.

 Note to this guy: You don’t look tough.
 You look like a douche.
 And like the fella who drives the overly blinged-up sports car or the giant tricked-out pickup, your gym behavior indicates you’re probably making up for shortcomings in, er, other areas.